 Welcome to the Silberman School of Social Work!
 Below you will find information about resources specific to the Accelerated MSW degree pathway.
 This information is designed to support you in your path to graduation.
 Please make sure to read thoroughly.
 If you have further questions about your Accelerated pathway requirements, please reach out to one of the staff listed below.

 Academic Advisement at Silberman supports your course registration and degree completion process.
 Please meet with your designated academic advisor regarding any questions and planning around course requirements, academic concerns, or any other questions you may have.
 An academic advisor may refer you to a variety of resources to support your academic progress.
-Please email or call to schedule an appointment.
+Click here to find more info and to email or call to schedule an appointment.

 Accelerated Course Requirements